yashsavalia1/aws-pcap/docs/FinalReport.md

 - Packet-capture concepts.
 Before this, we covered pcap in class, but I did not fully understand the concepts.
 This project helped me understand every aspect of packet capture, including how to use Wireshark, how to use libpcap, how to understand packets, how to decrypt packets, etc
 - Go.
 I was able to learn Go for the first time, which was very exciting.
 - Future work.
 The project is not fully complete, and I am excited to learn more by completing the project and adding more to the project.
+- The live decryption portion of the project was very challenging, but that contributed to a great learning opportunity.

 ### Yash: